33 High-Protein Dinners

 7. Protein-Packed Lentil Curry

-Protein-Packed Lentil Curry is a weeknight lifesaver—hearty, budget-friendly, and bursting with flavor.
+Protein-Packed Lentil Curry is a lifesaver.
+Trust me.
+It’s hearty, budget-friendly, and bursting with flavor.
 Lentils are a powerhouse of plant-based protein, making them perfect for anyone looking to eat healthier or cut back on meat.

 Ingredients: